multiversx/mx-exchange-docs/docs/how-to-guides.md

 6. Select slippage (0.1% by default)
 7. Click on continue
 8. You will be asked to confirm 4 transactions\*, as per your login method -> confirm

-The 4 transactions will be sent and your new balances will be automatically updated, pending the transactions’ execution
+9. The 4 transactions will be sent and your new balances will be automatically updated, pending the transactions’ execution

 The 4 transactions are: wrap EGLD, deposit token 1, deposit token 2, claim LP token.

+Tip: you can add LKMEX tokens to the EGLD/MEX liquidity pool.
+Your LKMEX will be locked and unlocked MEX from a special reserve pool will be deposited in its stead.

+## How to Remove Liquidity

+1. Log into the Maiar Exchange
+2. Select “Liquidity” from the top menu
+3. Click on “My Liquidity”
+4. Expand the token pair you want to remove liquidity from
+5. Click “Remove”
+6. Select the amount of liquidity tokens you want removed.
+7. Select the Slippage (0.1% by default)
+8. The actual amount of tokens will be displayed below
+9. Click on “-Remove Liquidity”
+10. You will be asked to confirm 2 transactions\*, as per your login method -> confirm
+11. The 2 transactions will be sent, your LP tokens will be burned and your new balances will be automatically updated, pending the transactions’ execution

+Tip: you need LP Tokens to be able to remove liquidity.
+If your “My Liquidity” is empty, remove the LP tokens from the farm first.